 Keep busy and active.
 It’s easy to just want to curl up on the sofa when you’re feeling stressed or overwhelmed – but staying active is as helpful for our minds as it is our bodies.
 The feel-good endorphins released during exercise can boost our mood and encourage feelings of relaxation, which go a long way in helping us feel good about ourselves.
 If you’re not an especially active person, remember that small things can make a big difference.
 If you don’t enjoy running, you could try going for a brisk walk to your local park – and why not listen to a walking meditation as you go, for maximum benefit?
 If you want to do something more low-impact, consider getting into cycling.
 It doesn’t matter how you choose to stay active, but it’s crucial you get some fresh air and headspace when you’re caring for someone else.

-Are you caring for an older relative at this time?
+Are you currently caring for an older relative?
 We’d be interested to hear about your experiences.
-Please send your messages to [email protected] or leave a comment below.
+Join the conversation on the Rest Less community forum, or leave a comment below.